 In March 2021 Pacific Smiles successfully completed a capital raising of \$15.1 million.
-This strengthened the company's financial flexibility and resilience in pursuing its new centre rollout program objective.
-The company will continually evaluate the appropriateness of the rate of opening new centres considering recent and ongoing COVID-19 transmission in the community and attendant restrictions that have been put in place, impacting the operations of our centres.
+This strengthened the Company's financial flexibility and resilience in pursuing its new centre rollout program objective.
+The Company will continually evaluate the appropriateness of the rate of opening new centres considering recent and ongoing COVID-19 transmission in the community and attendant restrictions that have been put in place, impacting the operations of our centres.

-Capital expenditure for the year was higher at \$25.7 million (FY 2020: \$10.1 million), reflecting an increase in new centre and chair commissioning's and investment in technology.
-We invested in 15 new centres, 35 additional chairs in existing centres, as well as 3shape scanners allowing dentists to practice with the latest technologies, saving them time, and providing a more accurate impression to work with, while also improving the patient experience and comfort.
+Capital expenditure for the year was higher at \$25.7 million (FY2020: \$10.1 million), reflecting an increase in new centre and chair commissionings and investment in technology.
+We invested in 15 new centres, 35 additional chairs in existing centres, as well as 3Shape Trios Scanners allowing dentists to practice with the latest technologies, saving them time, and providing a more accurate impression to work with, while also improving the patient experience and comfort.